-This section identifies the Board of Port Commissioners, Executive Leadership Group, Vision, Mission, Values, Promise, and Strategic Budgeting, Map of Tidelands, District Overview, and Branding.
+This section identifies the Board of Port Commissioners, Executive Team, Vision, Mission, Values, Promise, and Strategic Budgeting, Map of Tidelands, District Overview, and Branding.

-This section also contains the Message from the Chief Financial Officer/Treasurer (CFO) and the Budget in Brief.
+This section also contains the Message from the Chief Financial Officer (CFO), the Budget in Brief, and Projected Fund Balance.
 The CFO Message discusses the current state and future plans of the District, which will be included in the final Adopted Budget.
-The CFO Message also highlights the major provisions that have been included in the Fiscal Year 2026 (FY 2026) Budget and discusses changes from the prior year's budget and budget assumptions used to prepare the budget.
+The CFO Message also highlights the major provisions that have been included in the Fiscal Year 2026 (FY 2026) Budget and discusses major accomplishments from the prior fiscal year.